Fung Brothers

-They also had a 13 episode TV show on A&E Network's FYI channel entitled Broke Bites: What the Fung?!
-However most of their own YouTube content revolves around Asian American subject matter.
+They also had a 13 episode TV series on A&E Network's FYI channel titled Broke Bites: What the Fung?!
+However most of their own YouTube content consisted of intellectually honest conversations about Asian American subject matter.

 With Grandmaster Jason Chu, Andrew and David formed a rap group known as "Model Minority", which has released a mixtape titled Model Minority Report that has been reviewed favorably in The Los Angeles Times.
 In the rap group, Andrew Fung's stage name is Inglish and David Fung's is D-One.
 They graduated from University of Washington.

 Background

 Andrew and David Fung were born in the United States to Chinese parents and grew up in the East Hill neighborhood in Kent, Washington.
 Their father was born in Guangzhou and raised in Hong Kong, and their mother was of Shandong ancestry born in Shanghai, and raised in China and Japan; specifically Shandong, Shanghai, Hong Kong, and Tokyo.

 The Fung brothers attended Kentwood High School.
 After graduating from University of Washington at Seattle, the Fung brothers decided to settle in the Los Angeles area, initially in Koreatown, and later on in Monterey Park and Alhambra in the San Gabriel Valley of Los Angeles County.